-The new Discretionary Grant Information System (DGIS) reporting system will continue to be available through the Electronic Handbooks (EHBs).
-HRSA enhanced the DGIS and these improvements are available for recipient reporting as of October 1, 2017.
+The Discretionary Grant Information System (DGIS) reporting system will continue to be available through the Electronic Handbooks (EHBs).
 The agency will communicate with recipients and provide instructions on how to access the system for reporting.
 HRSA will also provide technical assistance via webinars, written guidance, and one-on-one sessions with an expert, if needed.